Using rocprofv3#

 Note

-2. Job will fail if entire set of counters cannot be collected in single pass
+• Job fails if the entire set of counters can’t be collected in a single pass.

 Kernel profiling output#

-Running the above command generates a ./pmc_n/counter_collection.csv file prefixed with the process ID.
+Using rocprofv3 for counter collection using input file or command line generates a ./pmc_n/counter_collection.csv file prefixed with the process ID.
 For each pmc row, a directory pmc_n containing a counter_collection.csv file is generated, where n = 1 for the first row and so on.

 Each row of the CSV file is an instance of kernel execution.
 Here is a truncated version of the output file from pmc_1: